-UBS is a defendant in a lawsuit brought by the National Credit Union Administration ("NCUA"), as conservator for certain failed credit unions, asserting misstatements and omissions in the offering documents for RMBS purchased by the credit unions.
+UBS is a defendant in a lawsuit brought by the National Credit Union Administration ("NCUA") as conservator for certain failed credit unions, asserting misstatements and omissions in the offering documents for RMBS purchased by the credit unions.
 The lawsuit was filed in the US District Court for the District of Kansas.
 The original principal balance at issue in the case is approximately USD 1.15 billion.
-Motions for summary judgment are expected to be fully submitted in December 2016.
-In the second quarter of 2016, UBS resolved a similar case brought by the NCUA in the US District Court for the Southern District of New York ("SDNY") relating to RMBS with an original principal balance of approximately USD 400 million, for a total of approximately USD 69.8 million, in addition to reasonable attorneys' fees incurred by NCUA.
+In April 2017, UBS and the NCUA settled this matter.
+In the second quarter of 2016, UBS resolved a similar case brought by the NCUA in the US District Court for the Southern District of New York ("SDNY") relating to RMBS with an original principal balance of approximately USD 400 million, for a total of approximately USD 69.8 million, in addition to reasonable attorneys' fees incurred by the NCUA.